samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 <sup><sup>b</sup>Additional metadata obtained via personal communication with the authors</sup>
 <sup><sup>c</sup>Data on synapse are post-QC and were used for re-analysis.
 GEO records contain the all barcodes (unfiltered) HDF5 cellranger output files and fastqs.</sup>

+#### Human Data Reanalysis Meta Data
+Meta data for human data was assembled from published SI Tables, public data on synapse, or restricted access data on synapse
+  - Compiled publicly available meta data variables for each human dataset can be [SI Table 1](LINK).
+  - "DUC" in the table indicates data available from synapse following submission and approval of Data Use Certificate.

 ### Acknowledgements: